x4dr/Fen/endworld/descriptions/socialskills.md

 ## Etiquette

-Knowing how to act within social expectations—be it formal, cultural, or situational.
+Knowing how to act within social expectations-be it formal, cultural, or situational.

 ## Rumor